Topics Report on BioJapan 2023

 Opening Ceremony and Keynote Speech

-Following the opening address by Mr. Minoru Yoshida, Chairman of Bioindustry Association of Japan, on behalf of the organizers, there were congratulatory speeches in English by Mr. Yasutoshi Nishimura, Minister of Economy, Trade and Industry (via video), Mr. Akihisa Shiozaki, Parliamentary Secretary of Health, Labor and Welfare, Mr. Takahiro Kamiyama, Member of the Cabinet Office Council on Science, Technology and Innovation, Mr. Yuji Kuroiwa, Governor of Kanagawa Prefecture, and Mr. Takeharu Yamanaka, Mayor of Yokohama City.
-Mr. Takeharu Yamanaka, Mayor of Yokohama City, delivered congratulatory speeches in English.
+After the opening address by Mr. Minoru Yoshida, Chairman of Bioindustry Association of Japan, on behalf of the organizers, congratulatory speeches in English by Mr. Yasutoshi Nishimura, Minister of Economy, Trade and Industry (video appearance), Mr. Akihisa Shiozaki, Parliamentary Secretary of Health, Labor and Welfare, Mr. Takahiro Kamiyama, Member of the Cabinet Office Council on Science, Technology and Innovation, Mr. Yuji Kuroiwa, Governor of Kanagawa Prefecture, and Mr. Takeharu Yamanaka, Mayor of Yokohama City Mr. Takeharu Yamanaka, Mayor of Yokohama City, delivered congratulatory speeches in English.
 This was followed by the following four keynote speeches

 Toward Accelerating Innovation - Japan's Challenges and DeNA's Challenges